 More evacuations near Indian factory after fatal gas leak

-HYDERABAD, India (AP) — Indian authorities evacuated more people from villages near a South Korean-owned chemical factory where a gas leak a day earlier killed 11 people and left about 1,000 struggling to breathe.
+HYDERABAD, India (AP) — Indian authorities evacuated more people from villages near a South Korean-owned chemical factory where a gas leak killed 12 people and left about 1,000 struggling to breathe.

 Authorities said the evacuation was precautionary, but it triggered panic among people overnight that another gas leak was occurring.